 Overview

-Dynamics CRM Connection Manager is SSIS Connection Manager for establishing Dynamics CRM connections.
-Use the API to build components based on Dynamics CRM Connection Manager.
+Dynamics CRM Connection Manager is SSIS Connection Manager for establishing connection to an on premise or in-the-cloud Dynamics CRM server.

-Use the Dynamics CRM Connection Manager dialog to specify properties for connecting to Dynamics CRM service.
+Use the Server page of the Dynamics CRM Connection Manager dialog to specify properties for connecting to Dynamics CRM service.

 Specify edition.
 This property has the options listed in the following table.